Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 On GenerateChangeSet 'Edit action' menu, look for 'Change set name', it is somewhere in the middle of the menu.

 Copy 'Change set name' value as you will need to paste it back later.
-As of 2019 June, its value is `pipeline-changeset`.
+As of June 2019, its value is `pipeline-changeset`.

 Look for 'Stack name' and change its value to create a new stack.
 I usually add the word `prod` to label it as prod stack.
 Then, paste the copied value in 'Change set name' field.

 ![CodePipeline GenerateChangeSet Stack](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-13-change-stack-name-to-include-prod.png)

 Scroll to advanced section and add `"Stage": "Prod"` to parameter JSON object.
 ![CodePipeline GenerateChangeSet Parameter JSON object](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-14-change-generateChangeSet-param-stage-to-prod.png)

 After modifying GenerateChangeSet action, do the same as editing stack name step above for ExecuteChangeSet action.